doktor500/coin-change-kata/README.md

 The coin change kata exercise should produce the minimal amount of change for a given amount

-For instance, If the input is: $0.99, the output should be: 3 quarters, 2 dimes, and 4 pennies
+For instance, If the input is: 99 cents of a dollar, the output should be: 3 quarters, 2 dimes, and 4 pennies The output can be something as simple as `25, 25, 25, 10, 10, 1, 1, 1, 1` which is the same as 99 cents

 The currency unit that we will use, will be 1 cent, instead of 1 dollar